Karamya/model_pipelines/README.md

 # model_pipelines

-The repository is about my learning and experiences with model pipelines
+# Thanks to Paweł Jankiewicz

+The repository is based on the course offered by Paweł Jankiewicz at DSR